COVID-19: City Hall and Lausmann Annex are closed until further notice.

 Phase 1 was completed in December 2014.
 You can scroll down this page to see the history on that.

-Phase 2 is still in process.
+Phase 2 was completed in June 2018.
 The latest updates follow immediately below.

 Phase 2: External Study Area Boundary Amendment

 The State did not receive any appeals of the Director's decision to approve the City's proposed amendment.
 The Medford Urban Growth Boundary amendment is approved.